REASON AND VALUES EXEMPLIFIED IN GENDER

 from the DSM.
 I put “democracy” in quotation marks because it will remind us of

-in other essays (mainly here).
-The democratic issue is also highlighted in
+the often avoided controversies illustrated by The Myth of Democracy that I comment in other essays (mainly here).
+The democratic issue is also

-Philip Boffey’s well known The
+highlighted in Philip Boffey’s well

-Brain Bank of America (esp. chaps.
+known The Brain Bank of America (esp. chaps.
+2-5, and 11) focusing

-2-5, and 11) focusing APA’s “big brother” The National Academy of Sciences.
-The
+APA’s “big brother” The National Academy

-problem is hinted in the article at
+of Sciences.
+The problem is hinted in the article at

 [O]pponents of the 1973 removal have repeatedly tried to